 Compatibility with different lace machines

-Unlike printed or woven fabrics, lace design must balance aesthetics and structure.
-Every pattern must be beautiful and technically feasible.
+Unlike printed or woven fabrics, lace designs must balance aesthetics and structure.
+Each pattern must be both beautiful andtechnically feasible.

 -